Isaac Paredes Preview, Player Props: Rays vs. Guardians

 Isaac Paredes At The Plate

-- Paredes has had an RBI in 49 games this season (41.5%), including 15 multi-RBI outings (12.7%).
-He has also driven in three or more of his team's runs in nine contests.
+- Paredes has had at least one RBI in 41.2% of his games this season (49 of 119), with more than one RBI 15 times (12.6%).
+He has also been responsible for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.